-If a casual, family-friendly restaurant with a rustic ambience and food that hits the spot for all ages is more your scene, the legendary Morris Tap & Grill is your best bet, especially since your appetites will be in the hands of Food Network's Chopped Champion, Chef Eric Levine.
-For MTG’s “traditional family style feast”, adults ($34 pp) and kids ($15 pp) alike can enjoy salads, vegetable sides, turkey, ham, cranberry sauce, pumpkin pie, chocolate mousse, and more from 12pm to 6pm on Thanksgiving Day.
+If a casual, family-friendly restaurant with a rustic ambiance and food that hits the spot for all ages is more your scene, the legendary Morris Tap & Grill is your best bet, especially since your appetites will be in the hands of Food Network's Chopped Champion, Chef Eric Levine.
+For MTG’s “traditional family-style feast,” the family can enjoy salads, vegetable sides, turkey, ham, cranberry sauce, pumpkin pie, chocolate mousse, and more from noon to early evening on Thanksgiving Day.
 Bonus: the craft beer selection is noteworthy.
-Call 973-891-1776 for reservations, or book online.
-500 Route 10 West, RandolphContinue to 8 of 10 below.
+You can book your Thanksgiving reservation online.

 The Manor, West Orange

 Thanksgiving Dinner at The Manor kicks off a series of holiday events that few eateries in the state can match and usually features a four-course a la carte buffet with seatings from the afternoon through early evening.

 The à la carte four-course dinner usually includes decadent starters like a fillet of salmon, a jumbo shrimp cocktail, and a Maine lobster bisque as well as mains ranging from roasted Vermont turkey with traditional stuffing and mashed potatoes to an herb-crusted rack of Colorado lamb with potato-leek gratin and asparagus.